wnmurphy/wnmurphy.github.io/_pages/about.md

 I care about creating a non-toxic workplace and always check my ego at the door.
 I like to help others be successful, and am happy to spend time answering questions for stakeholders and other developers.

-I love my work.

 ## Bonus Skills

-I have additional backgrounds in:
+I have additional professional experience with:
 - **technical writing**.
 Most engineers hate writing docs.
 I actually enjoy crafting well-written documentation and understand how to convey technical concepts.
 - **training**.
 I enjoy explaining concepts and teaching others.
 - **customer success**.
 I enjoy helping other people achieve their technical goals.